nus-cs2113-AY2122S1/ip/docs/README.md

 <hr>

 ### Save all tasks
-All tasks will be saved automatically in `data/storedtasks.txt` after every input from the user.
+All tasks will be saved automatically in `data/storedtasks.txt` in the folder you are running Triss from.
 If the program crashes during execution, the data preceding the crash will still be retained.

 <hr>